jundalisay/sp/content/en/research/indian/gospel/chapter-11c.md

 It was around 5PM.
 Sri Ramakrishna was sitting on the steps of his verandah.
-Hazra, Rākhāl, and M. were near him.
+Hazra, Rakhal, and M. were near him.
 Hazra had the attitude of a Vedantist: "I am He."

 {{< l a="Ramakrishna" >}}
 (to Hazra): "Yes, all one's confusion ends if one realizes that: